Stumped for Father’s Day Gifts? Try These 5 Creative Options

 2. A tough wallet.

 Is dad more of the extreme type?
 Does he love hiking, biking, or riding his Harley?
-Consider a durable wallet like the Ridge or the Dango.
+A durable wallet like the Ridge or the Dango may be the perfect gift.
 Some even have pocket knives and other utility tools attached.
 What more could he ask for?

 3. A creative subscription.

 Give a gift that keeps giving with a fun subscription box.
 There’s Sock Fancy, which gifts dad a crazy pair of crew or no-show socks every month, or you could do a coffee, wine, beer, or even beef jerky subscription box as well.
-Meat subscriptions, like ButcherBox, for example, can be a great choice for Father’s Day gifts, too (and might pair well with that BBQ class!)
+Meat subscriptions, like ButcherBox, for example, can be a great gift idea for Father’s Day, too (and might pair well with that BBQ class!)

 4. A durable cooler or rambler.